Instant Replay: Duke 9, No. 16 Clemson 8

-The Clemson Insider looks back at No. 16 Clemson’s 9-8 loss to Duke on Friday evening at Doug Kingsmore Stadium.
+The Clemson Insider looks back at No. 16 Clemson’s 9-8 loss to Duke on Sunday afternoon at Doug Kingsmore Stadium.

 What happened?